BioSig Technologies, Inc. (OTCMKTS:BSGM) Files An 8-K Other Events - Market Exclusive

 Item 8.01 Other Events

-On June 1, 2020, BioSig Technologies, Inc. and its majority-owned subsidiary, ViralClear Pharmaceuticals, Inc. (“ViralClear”), issued a press release announcing that ViralClear will host a call to discuss the Phase II clinical trials of merimepodib, its broad-spectrum oral anti-viral candidate for the treatment of COVID-19 in adult patients.
+On June 4, 2020, BioSig Technologies, Inc. (the “Company”) issued a press release announcing that two scientific sessions highlighting the Company’s PURE EP(tm) System have been accepted into Heart Rhythm Society 2020 Science.
 A copy of this press release is filed as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.

+On June 5, 2020, the Company and its majority-owned subsidiary, ViralClear Pharmaceuticals, Inc. (“ViralClear”), issued a press release announcing that ViralClear has expanded its patient enrollment centers to include St. David’s South Austin Medical Center in Austin.
+A copy of this press release is filed as Exhibit 99.2 to this Current Report on Form 8-K and is incorporated by reference herein.

 Item 9.01 Financial Statements and Exhibits.